benjamin421/aionbio/content/roadmap.md

 3. **Lack of an FDA Precedent:**
 A significant risk in the Bioelectric Code Initiative lies in the lack of FDA precedent for therapies developed through bioelectric modulation techniques.
 The FDA's rigorous approval process necessitates stringent compliance with current good manufacturing practices (cGMP), and the introduction of therapies based on entirely new principles like bioelectric modulation could face substantial regulatory challenges.
 These challenges might include establishing new protocols, proving efficacy and safety beyond conventional approaches, and addressing any unique ethical concerns.
 While daunting, this obstacle is not insurmountable, as evidenced by the successful incorporation of other innovative medical technologies into clinical practice.
 The initiative would benefit from a proactive approach to regulatory engagement, including early consultations with the FDA, to navigate these uncharted waters.
 This approach could help in developing a framework for regulatory compliance that aligns with the innovative nature of bioelectric modulation, potentially setting a precedent for future therapies in this field.

-## How is the program structured?
+## IX.
+How is the program structured?
 How long will it take and how much will it cost?

 This extensive research program spans three phases, envisioned to unfold over approximately 5 years and estimated to cost around {X} dollars, as depicted in Figure X. Each phase comprises a series of interconnected projects, designed to build upon each other, laying the groundwork for subsequent phases.
 The specific criteria each project must meet are detailed in their respective descriptions and summarized in the benchmark table.